-This article takes you through my personal journey in selecting a rebounder by comparing Belllicon Rebounder reviews to reviews and features of other brands and models.
+This article takes you through my personal journey in selecting a rebounder by comparing Bellicon Rebounder reviews to 2017 rebounder reviews and features of other brands and models.

-Then, read these comparisons between the Bellicon and products offered by other manufacturers to avoid the mistake that I made, which was to purchase a low cost Rebounder in a local sporting goods store instead of just spending the money, and going with quality the first time around.
+Then, read these comparisons between the Bellicon and products offered by other manufacturers to avoid the mistake that I made, which was to first purchase a low-cost Rebounder in a local sporting goods store instead of just spending the money, and going with quality the first time around.

 There are 7 major brands of rebounders along with several regional brands.
 We review each brand using the following buying criteria:

 The biggest difference between Rebounders is the quality of materials such as the jumping mat and springs or bungee cords that hold the jumping mat in place.
 Brands also differ on portability with some models folding in half and others in quarters.

 The problem with some of the lower cost models is the quality of the experience (the bounce), longevity, quality and the impact on the user of materials as they wear.